Ditch the Copycats — Explore Kansai Like a Local

 For a deeper dive, stroll along Hozenji Yokocho alley where centuries-old lanterns and hidden izakayas invite you to sample real Osaka food in a truly atmospheric setting.
 Families will find street food stalls and themed arcades, while adults can hop between cozy bars or vibrant karaoke lounges.

-Just south of Dotonbori lies the energetic Namba area, known for its suji shopping streets, top places for quirky cafes, and quick access to the namba yasaka jinja.
+Just south of Dotonbori lies the energetic Namba area, known for its suji shopping streets, top places for quirky cafes, and quick access to the Namba Yasaka Jinja.
 Namba is a favorite itinerary stop for both fashionistas and foodies seeking out classic local delicacies.
 Nearby, America Mura pulses with youthful energy, urban art murals, pop-up boutiques, and Japanese anime fandom.
 You’ll find plenty of street-style inspiration, from iconic manga-themed thrift shops to limited-edition sneaker outlets.

 image 11